Fall 2024 Capacity Building Grants Cycle

 Final Round Interviews & Notifications

-The Grants Review Committee will hold final round interviews.
-Organizations in the final round will be notified if their grant proposals are accepted.
+The Grants Review Committee held final round interviews.
+Organizations in the final round were notified if their grant proposals were accepted.

 December 2024